Inspiration for Your Stories

 Your Life Stories

-Mine your life for stories that reveal who you are and what is important to you.
+Explore the stories from your life and work that reveal who you are and what is important to you.
 These stories make you human and touchable.
-Stories that evoke an emotion — sad, happy, funny, frustrated — will be remembered and build bonds with your listeners.
+Stories that evoke an emotion -- sad, happy, funny, frustrated--will be remembered and build bonds with your listeners.

-- Family and friends — family vacations, dinner table conversations, an episode that seemed like a disaster but became a source of laughter for years to come
+- Family and friends--Family vacations, dinner table conversations, or an episode that seemed like a disaster but became a source of laughter for years to come

-- Work and career — choosing your career/vocation, getting promoted, working for a great boss, workplace drama, changing jobs, retiring
+- Work and career--Choosing your career/vocation, getting promoted, working for a great boss, workplace drama, changing jobs, or retiring

-- Life turning points — when you decided what college to attend, when you got engaged, having your first child, becoming an empty nester
+- Life turning points--When you decided what college to attend, when you got engaged, having your first child, or becoming an empty nester

-- Your vulnerable moments — school bully, failed love affair, a cherished pet, a bad boss, a really good friend
+- Your vulnerable moments--School bully, failed love affair, a cherished pet, a bad boss, or betrayal from a true friend

-- Your hobbies and passions — enthusiasm is contagious and authenticity make you real
+- Your hobbies and passions--Enthusiasm is contagious and authenticity makes you real.

 Arts and Entertainment